markiewiczjulian/markiewicz_julian_website/content/about.md

 My name is Julian Markiewicz and I am Poland based web developer mainly writing code in javascript or javascript frameworks (like angular2 or vuejs).
 I also try to do some backend (node.js) stuff because I find building whole website from A to Z interesting.
 I am a big fan of open source.
 Using linux from few years as a daily driver.
 I try to write articles about coding and contribute to the community.

 In my spare time I try to keep up with constant changes and novelties in JS.
-But when I'm not figthing with JS I watch movies 🍿 (especially south corean ones that somehow manage to surprise me every single time)[^2] and bake breads 🍞.
+But when I'm not fighting with JS I watch movies 🍿 (especially south korean ones that somehow manage to surprise me every single time)[^2] and bake breads 🍞.

 If you found a bug or want to talk, feel free to always reach me at markiewicz.julian@gmail.com